sudhz/aiden/README.md

 * OpenAI for Whisper, enabling accurate speech-to-text conversion.
 * Mistral AI for the Mixtral8x7b model, providing sophisticated text processing.
 * Amazon Polly for high-quality text-to-speech synthesis.
-* All the contributors who have helped shape Aiden into what it is today.